 Magazine fed shotguns were one of my favorite developments in 2018.
-They existed well before 2018, but really seem to have come into their own when companies like Remington and Mossberg both put out magazine fed shotguns, and many smaller companies upped their game to compete.
+They existed well before 2018, but really seem to have come into their own when companies like Remington and Mossberg both put out one or more magazine-fed shotgun, and many smaller companies upped their game to compete.
 Some are traditional manual action weapons with a magazine feed system added, others are designed from the ground up as an AR shotgun or AK shotgun.

 The Mossberg 590M family includes a total of three 12 gauge weapons.
-This includes a base model 590 with a stripped down simple design, to an enhanced 590M with a heat shield and ghost ring sights and finally a Shockwave model.
+This includes a base model 590 with a stripped-down simple design, to an enhanced 590M with a heat shield and ghost ring sights, and finally a Shockwave model.
 Mossberg’s 590M uses massive double stack magazines that have a capacity from 5 to 20 rounds.
 When it comes to capacity, the Mossberg 590Ms are hard to beat.
 Prepared to have som good shooting gloves because 20 rounds of 12 gauge makes a gun hot.

-Adaptive Tactical doesn’t produce guns, but they are on the forefront of the Mag fed shotgun.
+Adaptive Tactical doesn’t produce guns, but they are on the forefront of the Mag fed shotgun movement.
 This is the company that designed and produced Mossberg’s magazines.
-The Sidewinder system is designed to utilize a Mossberg 500, 590, or Maverick 88 as a base gun and the end user can convert it to a magazine-fed model.
+The Sidewinder system is designed to utilize a Mossberg 500, 590, or Maverick 88 as a base gun and the end-user can convert it to a magazine-fed model.
 Adaptive Tactical even sells a 10 round drum that’s quite slick.

 The absence of Saiga magazine fed shotguns has left a gap a ton of manufacturers are vying to fill with AK shotguns.
 The KS12 seems to be the first potential true replacement for the Saiga 12.
 This high-end AK shotgun will come in an AK configuration featuring a real pistol grip and stock and take Saiga magazines and accessories.
 Various models will be released including a tactical model with an AR stock and muzzle brake.
 Since these are made in the USA, 922 R compliance won’t be an issue and no conversions from a neutered design will be needed.